Martin Vengadesan: Music

-As a musician, Vengadesan recorded five albums in the folk-rock, psychedelic rock and progressive rock genres.
-Lyrically, the subject matter ranges from history to philosophy, religion to left wing politics.
+As a musician, Vengadesan released five albums in the folk-rock, psychedelic rock and progressive rock genres.
+Lyrically, the subject matter ranges from history to philosophy, religion to left-wing politics.

 The first, entitled Spinning In Infinity, was with the group Samarkand with whom he performed at the large-scale rock festival Rock The World in March 2000.
 Its attendant single Thirty Pieces Of Silver was a top 10 hit on the Hitz FM charts in 2002.

 The other four albums were with his recording project The Stalemate Factor.

 Based on a chess theme, the albums are entitled The Queen’s Gambit (2018), The Bishop’s Sacrifice (2019), The Knight’s Flight (2020) and The Rook’s Siege (2023).

 Personal life

-He has three children Elesh Sebastien (b.1997), Ekath Fidel (b.2003) and I-Shan Esther Christie (2005-2023).
-His daughter I-Shan was a budding musician who died aged 18, in June 2023.
+He has two sons, writer Elesh Sebastien, who publishes under the name Elesh Vengadesan-Lee (b.1997) and political science student Ekath Fidel (b.2003).
+His late daughter I-Shan Esther Christie (2005-2023) was a budding musician who died aged 18, on June 16, 2023.

 Her band Faye Faire released a posthumous album, In My Mind on February 15, 2024, which contained five of her songs.